tymyrddin/blue-linux/source/docs/guards/aide.md

 # Aide

 The [Advanced Intrusion Detection Environment (Aide)](https://aide.github.io/), is a file integrity checker (FIA).
 It creates a database from the regular expression rules that it finds from the config file(s).
 Once this database is initialized it can be used to verify the integrity of the files.
 It has several message digest algorithms (md5, sha1, rmd160, tiger, crc32, sha256, sha512, whirlpool (additionally with libmhash: gost, haval, crc32b)) that are used to check the integrity of the file.
-All of the usual file attributes (//File type, Permissions, Inode, Uid, Gid, Link name, Size, Block count, Number of links, Mtime, Ctime// and //Atime//) can also be checked for inconsistencies.
+All usual file attributes (//File type, Permissions, Inode, Uid, Gid, Link name, Size, Block count, Number of links, Mtime, Ctime// and //Atime//) can also be checked for inconsistencies.
 It can read databases from older or newer versions.

 ## Installation